Campr/Documentation/api-reference.md

 ## Core

-All of these endpoints share a common [Response Envelope](https://www.gitbook.com/book/campr/api/edit#) when returning JSON content.
+All of these endpoints have some [base concepts](/api-reference/base-concepts.md) in common.

 [`posts`](/api-reference/posts.md) The collection of posts